williampiat3/Reinforcement/Lessons/8.LearningPlanning/learning_planning.md

 It allows using Monte Carlo Tree Search (MCTS) to explore the best actions that could be performed in a short distant future

-MCTS was, before DeepMind's value network, the state of the art in terms of Go playing programs: it samples the most promising actions using the different rollouts that the algorithm performed from the current state (We will be back on MCTS on the next lesson as the action picking algorithm are inspired by the bandits algorithms
+MCTS was, before DeepMind's value network, the state of the art in terms of Go playing programs: it samples the most promising actions using the different rollouts that the algorithm performed from the current state.

+I implemented a simple MCTS algorithm in the file [here](https://github.com/williampiat3/Reinforcement/blob/master/Lessons/8.LearningPlanning/monte_carlo.py) however it consumes a lot of RAM especially if you want to increase the depth of the tree, the environement that I coded is the one of an unbalanced board, the tree has to figure out what are the best permutations that is has to perform to make it balanced (16 Gb of RAM are necessary for the default parameters)